Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-In the Spring, I have counted 136 different kinds of weather inside of24 hours.		-- Mark Twain, on New England weather
+In a museum in Havana, there are two skulls of Christopher Columbus,"one when he was a boy and one when he was a man."		-- Mark Twain
 </details>

 <details>